spectral-compute/scale-docs/docs/manual/diagnostic-flags.md

-# Compiler warning flags
+# Compiler warnings

-There are some differences in how NVIDIA's `nvcc` and the SCALE compiler in "nvcc mode" interpret compiler flags.
+There are some differences in how NVIDIA's `nvcc` and the SCALE compiler in "nvcc mode" interpret compiler options relatig to warnings.

 ## `clang++` flags

 The SCALE compiler accepts all of `clang++`'s usual flags in addition to those provided by nvcc, except where doing so would create an ambiguity.

 ## Compiler warnings